letitself/norwegian-data/README.md

 ["generated"](https://github.com/constructicon/russian-data/tree/generated)
 branch.

-This is done automatically upon each push or pull request towards the `master` branch.
+This is done automatically upon each push or pull request towards the `main` branch.